Street Warriors (film): Cast

+Release

+The film saw its theatrical release on 24 December 1977.

 Reception

 The film was a box office hit.

 Fernando Trueba writing for El País said that while the cinematography was terrible that the film had a strong feel of authenticity.

 Cinemanía describes the film as having aged very badly, while still being a good reflection of the times.

 Later films

 Perros callejeros is the first in a trilogy: